DAWA judge profile: Ignatius Chan - Decanter

-Ignatius Chan, a sommelier and restaurateur from Singapore, is a judge in the Decanter Asia Wine Awards (DAWA).
+Ignatius Chan, a sommelier and restaurateur from Singapore, is a judge in the Decanter Asia Wine Awards 2018.

 Ignatius Chan